Tag Archives: Oliver

 Send us a message.

 You’re not alone when you question gravity separator waste.
-Is it discarding an excessive amount of quality product?
+Is it discarding an excessive amount of quality product during the industrial seed separation process?
 Could it really be throwing away quality seed?

 It is undeniable that, sometimes, gravity separation equipment generates a significant amount of waste in the seed processing line.
 However, that doesn’t mean it’s the antagonist in this story.
 Incorporating a grain cleaner prior to gravity separation can significantly reduce this waste.